 Alpha Omega Epsilon is a professional and social sorority composed of female engineering and techincal science students and alumnae.
 Founded on November 13, 1983 at Marquette University, the sorority promotes ideals and objectives that further the advancement of female engineers and technical scientists.
 At the same time, the sisters of Alpha Omega Epsilon develop bonds of lifelong friendships and strive for scholarship and academic achievement.

-The Pi Chapter of AΩE attends local Charlottesville events, such as football games and Foxfield, works with local Girl Scouts on science and technology badges, and raises money for local charities while encouraging its members to get involved in the UVa Engineering school and the greater University community.
+The Pi Chapter of AΩE attends local Charlottesville events, such as football games, works with local Girl Scouts on science and technology badges, and raises money for local charities while encouraging its members to get involved in the UVa Engineering school and the greater University community.

 We currently have 72 active sisters!